MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

             outcome = .failureWithFeatureTermination(error: Failure.documentNotFound)
         }

-        presenter.showResult(response: response)
+        // Tell Siri what the response is presenter.showResponse(response)

         return completion.completedSync(outcome)
     }
 }
 ```

 Note that the `PresenterType` for `IntentAction`-conforming actions is automatically set to a `IntentResponsePresenter<IntentResponseType>`.
-This means that your action receives a presenter with aa single `showResponse()` function and you pass in one of the `INIntentResponse` instances that are valid for this intent.
+This means that your action receives a presenter with a single `showResponse()` function that you call with one of the `INIntentResponse` instances that are valid for this intent.
 The types automatically generated by Xcode have convenience functions for each response you define in your Intent definition file.

 Separate from the Intent response, your action also needs to participate in Flint’s normal completion status handling as shown above, so that the caller can adapt its behaviour.